sasilver75/obsidian/Dynaboard.md

 It seems like it's an online benchmarking tool where you submit your model to be benchmarked, using features from the [[Dynabench]] tool.
 A ==Dynascore== is computed, which is a composite metric of a bunch of elements, depending on the viewing user's preferences.

+A method for integrating a bunch of diverse metrics into a single metric.

 Abstract